Digital Video Subcommittee (DVS)

 Paul J. Hearty, Ph.D.

-Digital Video Subcommittee identifies requirements and develops standards for the design and operation of systems for delivery of video, audio, and associated data for the Cable Industry, coordinating as necessary with organizations such as ATSC, CTA, SMPTE, NCTA, and CableLabs.
+The Digital Video Subcommittee (DVS) identifies requirements and develops standards and operational practices for the design and operation of systems for delivery of video, audio, and associated data for the cable Industry, coordinating as necessary with organizations such as ATSC, CTA, SMPTE, NCTA, and CableLabs.

 1 – Video and Audio Services